rakseli/redpajama-v2-processing/README.md

     - Filter the duplicates based on `digest`
     - Export to jsonl &rarr; use `force_ascii=False` and `orient='"records"`
     - Remove duplicates files &rarr; 100K inodes
+    - After bloom filter dedup, the data size is reduced roughly about 40%
 4. Minhash deduplication
     - Load the bloom filtered texts and keep only the ids
     - Filter the bloom filter duplicates